njogued/alx-interview/0x06-starwars_api/README.md

 - Display one character name per line in the same order as the “characters” list in the /films/ endpoint
 - You must use the [Star wars API](https://swapi-api.alx-tools.com/)
 - You must use the request module

+### JS VS Code Script.

+- run npm init to create package.json file
+- use npm install <module> --save to save the module into the package.json file